MarcosLaffitte/EEquAAM/README.md

 # EEquAAM

+User friendly version of the atom mapping comparer script.

 Evaluation of Equivalence of Atom-to-Atom Maps
 (or something like that, we can change it if you prefer another name)